You love your cat, and you don’t care who knows it, right?

 If you want to know our favorite, we won’t keep you in suspense.

 Our review process is unbiased and based on extensive research.
 If you buy through the links on our site, we may earn a commission.

 Our favorite dust-free cat litter is PrettyLitter!
 It’s lightweight, affordable, controls odor, is dust-free, AND it’s an early-warning detector for your cat’s health!

 - Health detection system

 - No Artificial Fragrance

 Dust particles from cat litter can trigger asthma and allergies for both you and your kitty.
 If you have a cat (or a human in your home) with respiratory issues, this is especially important.

 We’ve done our research on the best dust-free cat litters out there.
 So, you don’t have to stand in the pet store for twenty minutes staring at bags.

-Just like you would, we’ve considering price, odor control, dust control, and of course, health effects (if any).
+Just like you would, we’ve considered price, odor control, dust control, and of course, health effects (if any).
 Based on these criteria, we’ve listed the top in silica crystal, pellet-style, and clumping clay litter.